alexandersumer/sliding-limiter/README.md

-# Rate limiter module for Ruby on Rails
+# Sliding window rate limiter module for Ruby on Rails

 ## Usage